Level Up Your Kitchen Garden With an Arch Trellis

 Why It's Important to Add Trellises to Your Kitchen Garden

-Here are my top reasons to add arch trellises to your garden.
+Here are my top three reasons to add trellises to your garden.

-Some edible plants need to run and climb on a vine in order to fruit and produce; when growing in smaller spaces or aiming to make the most of the garden space we have, it's much better to have the vines climbing up (on a trellis) rather than out.
+Some edible plants have vines that need to climb in order to fruit and produce; when growing in smaller spaces or aiming to make the most of the garden space we have, it's much better to have the vines climbing up (on a trellis) rather than out.

 Trellises make it possible for vining plants like cucumbers and pole beans to grow up and vertically, leaving plenty of space, sunlight, and air flow for the veggies down below.
 Vertical gardening also helps prevent mold and pests on the rambling vines, as the leaves will stay clean and dry while attached to the garden trellis.